WildXBird/fuck-react-warning/README.md

 # ReactWarn2Warn

-During development, when react warns, it turns to real warning, not error.
+During development, when react/Vue warns, it turns to real warning, not error.

 ## Turn to warning